praveer-k/svg-sprite/README.md

 The initial idea for creating this repository was to experiment with SVG and see how we can manipulate the SVG files (mainly to gain experience).

 Usually, when we create a SVG file to an unscaled canvas, we end up with different scales for all svgs.
 Therefore, have to manipulate each SVG by looking at its scale and view box.
-In order to make them the same size and hence, releave ourselves from calculating the view box size each time.
+In order to make them the same size and hence, relieve ourselves from calculating the view box size each time.
 I ended up creating a simple application to manipulate SVG and resize them.

 ```
 const SVGSprite = require('svg-sprite-standardized').SVGSprite;